pj1911/my-wiki/docs/Fuzzy Inference Systems.md

      {\displaystyle \int_0^{10}     \mu_{\text{out}}(S)\, dS}.
 $$

-For the shapes and firing strengths above:
+For the specific shapes and firing strengths above, this centroid is numerically around

 $$
 S^\ast \approx 4.7.